 All students are required to live with their family, their sponsor, or in school-operated dorm.
 It is recommended all students stay in dorm housing for the first year.
 On-campus housing may be required by the administration if a student is experiencing difficulties in attendance, grades, or lifestyle.
 Exceptions to housing policies may be appealed.

 The sponsor must work closely with the school in matters that relate to the student.
-The Director of the International Studies Program will conduct an interview with the sponsor or student prior to admission when possible.
+The International Student Director will conduct an interview with the sponsor or student prior to admission when possible.

-Placement into regular high school classes is based on credits completed toward graduation, previous English studies, TOEFL score, and pre-testing by HMA ESL Department.
+Grade placement into regular high school classes is based on credits completed toward graduation, previous English studies, TOEFL score, and pre-testing by HMA's International Student Director.

-Students transferring into regular high school classes will continue to be classified as international students.
-The purchase of textbooks for their high school classes is an additional expense.
-All remaining tuition and fees for the ESL program are transferable to HMAís regular high school program.
+The purchase of textbooks for high school classes is an additional expense.
 Tuition and fees will not be transferred to any other school (public or private).

 Upon completion of the high school program, transcripts will be issued to universities and colleges.